Large Language Models are Powerful Electronic Health Record Encoders: Abstract

 \section{Abstract}

-{\acp{ehr} offer considerable potential for clinical prediction, but their complexity and heterogeneity present significant challenges for traditional machine learning methods.
-Recently, domain-specific \ac{ehr} foundation models trained on large volumes of unlabeled \ac{ehr} data have shown improved predictive accuracy and generalization.
-However, their development is constrained by limited access to diverse, high-quality datasets, and inconsistencies in coding standards and clinical practices.
-In this study, we explore the use of general-purpose \acp{llm} to encode \ac{ehr} into high-dimensional representations for downstream clinical prediction tasks.
-We convert structured \ac{ehr} data into Markdown-formatted plain-text documents by replacing medical codes with natural language descriptions.
-This enables the use of \acp{llm} and their extensive semantic understanding and generalization capabilities as effective encoders of \acp{ehr} without requiring access to private medical training data.
-We show that LLM-based embeddings can often match or even surpass the performance of a specialized EHR foundation model, CLMBR-T-Base, across \np{15} diverse clinical tasks from the EHRSHOT benchmark.
-Critically, our approach requires no institution-specific training and can incorporate any medical code with a text description, whereas existing EHR foundation models operate on fixed vocabularies and can only process codes seen during pretraining.
-To demonstrate generalizability, we further evaluate the approach on the \ac{ukb} cohort, out-of-domain for CLMBR-T-Base, whose fixed vocabulary covers only \np{16}\% of \ac{ukb} codes.
-Notably, an LLM-based model achieves superior performance for prediction of disease onset, hospitalization, and mortality, indicating robustness to population and coding shifts.
-Our findings suggest that repurposed general-purpose \acp{llm} for \ac{ehr} encoding provide a scalable and flexible alternative to domain-specific models for clinical prediction.}
+{\acfp{ehr} offer considerable potential for clinical prediction, but their complexity and heterogeneity challenge traditional machine learning.
+Domain-specific \ac{ehr} foundation models trained on unlabeled \ac{ehr} data have shown improved predictive accuracy and generalization.
+However, their development is constrained by limited data access and site-specific vocabularies.
+We convert \ac{ehr} data into plain text by replacing medical codes with natural-language descriptions, enabling general-purpose \acfp{llm} to produce high-dimensional embeddings for downstream prediction tasks without access to private medical training data.
+LLM-based embeddings perform on par with a specialized EHR foundation model, CLMBR-T-Base, across \np{15} clinical tasks from the EHRSHOT benchmark.
+In an external validation using the UK Biobank, an LLM-based model shows statistically significant improvements for some tasks, which we attribute to higher vocabulary coverage and slightly better generalization.
+Overall, we reveal a trade-off between the computational efficiency of specialized EHR models and the portability and data independence of LLM-based embeddings.}

 \keywords{electronic health records, clinical prediction, machine learning, large language models, foundation models}